Many Wars Ago: Reception

-In a retrospective review, Dusty Somers wrote "Many Wars Ago is a film where the fury of war is viscerally felt in scene after scene of pulsing movement and blasting sound.
-Rosi doesn’t shy away from launching a series of kinetic assaults on the senses, his close-up framing emphasizing chaos over any distinguishable moving parts."
+The film was screened at the 65th Berlin International Film Festival in honor of Francesco Rosi, who had died a few weeks before.
 Rosi said of the reaction to the film:

 I was denounced for insulting the army, but I was acquitted in the preliminary investigation.
 The film was boycotted, by the explicit admission of those who did it: it was removed from the cinemas where it passed with the excuse that threatening phone calls were arriving.
-It had the honor of being the subject of General [Giovanni] De Lorenzo's speeches, abundantly reproduced on Italian television, which at that time certainly had no qualms about advertising a film in this way.The film was screened at the 65th Berlin International Film Festival in honor of Francesco Rosi, who had died a few weeks before.
+It had the honor of being the subject of General [Giovanni] De Lorenzo's speeches, abundantly reproduced on Italian television, which at that time certainly had no qualms about advertising a film in this way.

+In a retrospective review, Dusty Somers wrote, "Many Wars Ago is a film where the fury of war is viscerally felt in scene after scene of pulsing movement and blasting sound.
+Rosi doesn’t shy away from launching a series of kinetic assaults on the senses, his close-up framing emphasizing chaos over any distinguishable moving parts."